- By Norman Fine

 Henry Hooker, MFH since 1963 of the Hillsboro Hounds in Nashville, Tennessee, passed away at home on April 24, 2017, following a long illness.
 He was eighty-four.

 Sadly, the world of field sport has lost a genial, enthusiastic, humorous, and visionary citizen.
 With his deliberate and clear Tennessee-inflected drawl, dry wit, and a sparkle in his eye, he was one of the most amusing raconteur’s ever to unfold a story.
-From the field or the podium—he was a highly-sought speaker—he could just break you up.
+From the field or the podium—he was a highly-sought speaker—he could just crack you up.